luziyi9898/ip/docs/README.md

 **Changes from release v0.1**
 What's different from release 0.1:
-* Implemented find function which allows user to locate a task using its description
+* Implemented find function which allows user to locate a task using its description.
 * Implemented recognition for date and time.
   * If input for time is in the format `yyyy/mm/dd`, Duke automatically converts it into date format.

 ## Starting the program

 **Using command line**
-1. Open command prompt
+1. Open command prompt.
 1. cd into the file directory where the ip.jar file is.
-1. Type `java -jar ip.jar`, then Enter to execute
+1. Type `java -jar ip.jar`, then Enter to execute.
-1. Interact with Duke using CLI
+1. Interact with Duke using CLI.

 ## Features